cpulvermacher/time-travel/README.md

 ## Limitations

 - Only JavaScript is affected by the extension.
-- The faked time has millisecond precision, so `Temporal` values never contain micro- or nanoseconds.
 - Some functionality or animations may behave strangely if the clock is stopped.
 - The extension does not work in iframes with the `sandbox` attribute.